FyZyX/gato-toolkit-api/README.md

 ## Contributing

-Contributions to the RLHI Data Generator are welcome!
+Contributions to the GATO Toolkit API are welcome!
 Please read our [contributing guidelines](docs/CONTRIBUTING.md) and [code of conduct](docs/CODE-OF-CONDUCT.md) before you start.

 ## License